alexandermander/SLP/main.typ

 # to check which channel the access point is on
 $ sudo airodump-ng wlan1 -c <channel>
 ```
-Now that the traffic was captured, the next step
-is to deauth the connected clients from the
+Now while the traffic was running, the next step is to deauth the
-hotspot to capture the handshake.
+connected clients from the hotspot to capture the handshake.

 ```bash
 $ sudo airodump-ng --bssid <bssid> -c <channel> -w capture wlan1